What is a Home Loan?-Banner_WC

-The high cost of real estate in India means that to be a homeowner, you usually avail a loan.
-What is a home loan?
-It is a loan you take for your housing needs, such as to buy a flat or purchase land.
-You can apply for a home loan to purchase a personal or commercial property.
+The high cost of real estate in India means that to be a homeowner, you usually have to avail of a Home Loan.
+But what is a Home Loan?
+It is a loan you take to purchase a residential or commercial property.

-When taking the home loan, you mortgage your property to your lender.
-Each month, you repay a portion of the home loan, with interest, through EMIs.
+When you avail of a Home Loan, you mortgage your property to your lender.
+Each month, you then repay a portion of the principal amount, along with the interest, through EMIs.
 Both the interest and principal components qualify for a tax deduction.
-This is basically how a home loan process works.

-Before you take a home loan, find out what are the home loans available to you.
+Before you avail of a Home Loan, find out what are the types of housing loans available to you.

 Lastly, keep in mind that there are mainly 2 types of home loans, when divided as per interest rate: